MRCpy.AMRC

 minimax_risk(x, tau_, lambda_, n_classes)[source]

-This function efficiently learns classifier parameters
+This function efficiently learns classifier parameters by solving the minimax risk optimization problem using a subgradient approach.

 predict(X)[source]

-Xarray-like of shape (n_features)
+Xarray-like of shape (n_dimensions,)

 y_predint

-Predicted labels corresponding to the given instances.
+Predicted label corresponding to the given instance.

 predict_proba(x)[source]

-xarray-like of shape (n_dimensions)
+xarray-like of shape (n_dimensions,)

 Testing instance for which the prediction probabilities are calculated for each class.

-hndarray of shape (n_classes)
+hndarray of shape (n_classes,)

-Probabilities \((p(y|x))\) corresponding to the predictions for each class.
+Conditional probabilities \(p(y|x)\) corresponding to the predictions for each class.

 score(X, y, sample_weight=None)